Last updated October 2018

 You will also need to think about getting malaria tablets.
 Some types of malaria tablets need to be taken 1 month in advance, so make sure you go to your doctors in good time.

-You can save money by getting the non-branded versions of malaria tablets (Malarone is a brand name for atovaquone/proguanil – they are medically identical and the non-branded version is much cheaper) and you can often get them much cheaper over the counter in Africa, so some people get enough for the first few weeks or so, and by the rest there.
-But you do so at your own risk, there have been known to be fake and unregulated tablets in circulation.
+You can save money by getting the non-branded versions of malaria tablets (Malarone is a brand name for atovaquone/proguanil – they are medically identical and the non-branded version is much cheaper) and you can often get them much cheaper over the counter in Africa, so some people get enough for the first weeks or so, and buy the rest there.

-13. Check Your Passport and Apply for Visas
+11. Check Your Passport and Apply for Visas (if needed)

 To travel to most Africa countries, you will need your passport to be valid for 6 months after the date you intend to leave the country and you will need to have at least 2 blank pages in it at any one time.
 So make sure you have room in your passport for the countries you intend to travel to.
 I always rely on the Foreign & Commonwealth Office for information!